RassaLibre/rest-api-generator/README.md

 	3. no template snippets

 I suggest three different types of templates:

 ![Picture with templates](https://raw.githubusercontent.com/RassaLibre/rest-api-generator/master/docs/templates.jpg "Three different type of templates")

+	N - Normal templates
+	A - Atomic templates which can be used in other templates D - Duplicated templates which gets duplicated according to a given rule

 ##Pre-Requests for development